Bosch CP4.2 Failure in the Ford 6.7L Power Stroke

 Q3: What are the common symptoms of a failing CP4.2 pump?

-A3: Common symptoms include engine misfires, loss of power, rough idling, and metallic debris in the fuel filter.
+A3: Common symptoms include engine misfires, hard starts, loss of power, rough idling, and metallic debris found in the fuel filter or fuel system.

 Q4: How much does it cost to repair a failed CP4.2 pump?

-A4: Repairing a failed CP4.2 pump can cost several thousand dollars, including parts and labor.
+A4: Repairing a failed CP4.2 pump can cost several thousand dollars, especially if metal contamination reaches the injectors, rails, lines, and other fuel-system components.

-Q5: How can I prevent CP4.2 pump failures?
+Q5: How can I help reduce the risk of CP4.2 pump damage?

 Q6: What is the SPELAB CP4.2 Bypass Kit?